ThoughtWorks-AELab/gocd-secret-bootstrapping/README.md

 This is a little hacky right now, but will be improved.

 * Get the pod for the vault setup task.
-Depending on spin up time, one may have failed.
+Depending on spin up time, one or two may have failed.
 Choose the one that is "Completed."

     `kubectl get pods --show-all | grep vault-setup`